the-events-calendar/the-events-calendar/readme.txt

 * Tweak - Ensure we don't re-apply `wpautop()` to content that has had it removed [120562]
 * Tweak - Adjusted content in the admin welcome page that users are brought to upon newly activating The Events Calendar [117795]
 * Tweak - Changed views: `blocks/event-tags`
+* Language - 3 new strings added, 21 updated, 1 fuzzied, and 5 obsoleted

 = [4.7.3] 2018-12-19 =